-Contents

-1. Introduction 3
+1. INTRODUCTION 3

-2. Statutory requirements 4
+2. STATUTORY REQUIREMENTS 4

-3. Duty to co-operate 6
+3. DUTY TO CO-OPERATE 6

-4. Principles 7
+4. PRINCIPLES 7

-5. Resources 10
+5. RESOURCES 9

-6. Document types 11
+6. DOCUMENT TYPES 10

-L Local Plan 11
+Local Plan 10

-Pre-Preparation 12

-Pre-Submission Draft 12

-Examination 12

-Adoption 13

-5 Supplementary Planning Documents 13
+Supplementary Planning Documents 12

-Initial Involvement (optional) 13

-Draft SPD 14

-Adopted SPD 14

-Neighbourhood Plans 14
+Neighbourhood Plans 13

-7. Development proposals 16
+7. DEVELOPMENT PROPOSALS 14

-F Pre-Application Consultation on Significant or Sensitive Proposals
+Pre-Application Consultation on Significant or Sensitive Proposals 14

-Consultation on Planning Applications
+Consultation on Planning Applications 16

-Glossary
+GLOSSARY 17

-1. Introduction
+1. INTRODUCTION

 - 1.1 Under the Planning and Compulsory Purchase Act 2004, the Council is required to produce a Statement of Community Involvement (SCI).
 This document sets out how the authority intends to achieve continuous community involvement in the preparation of local development documents in their area.
 The SCI also covers how people and the community will be engaged in decisions on planning applications for major development that affect the authority's area. - 1.2 The SCI needs to set out a clear framework for how to involve the community, whilst allowing for the fact that different consultations will have different purposes and emphases.
-It should give clarity about what standards the Council will be expected to adhere to in carrying out community involvement on planning matters. - 1.3 The statement applies to all planning projects: Local Development Documents (LDD's); Supplementary Planning Documents (SPD's) covering policy interpretation, development frameworks, development briefs; changes to the service and procedures of the Planning Section; major planning applications; monitoring/ information packs; etc. - 1.4 The most recent version of the SCI was adopted on 19th March 2014.
-This is a draft replacement versione.
-Your comments are sought on the draft. - 1.5 Comments should be made in writing, either by e-mail or post by Wednesday 26th February 2025.
-Please e-mail responses to:
+It should give clarity about what standards the Council will be expected to adhere to in carrying out community involvement on planning matters. - 1.3 The statement applies to all planning projects: Local Development Documents (LDD's); Supplementary Planning Documents (SPD's) covering policy interpretation, development frameworks, development briefs; changes to the service and procedures of the Planning Section; major planning applications; monitoring/information packs; etc. - 1.4 The SCI was adopted on 19th March 2014, and forms the basis for carrying out consultations on planning policy documents and guiding developers in undertaking pre-application consultation.